Escaping Local Optima in the Waddington Landscape: A Two-Stage TRPO-PPO Approach for Single-Cell Perturbation Analysis: Related work

-In summary, while the above models advance the state of single-cell differentiation modeling through generative latent modeling, chemically informed conditioning, and large-scale pretraining, they all suffer from the fundamental challenge of navigating a rugged, nonconvex Waddington landscape.
+In summary, while the above models advance the state of single-cell differentiation modelling through generative latent modelling, chemically informed conditioning, and large-scale pretraining, they all suffer from the fundamental challenge of navigating a rugged, nonconvex Waddington landscape.
 The risk of becoming trapped in local optima shows as biologically implausible differentiation trajectories, incorrect lineage assignments, or exaggerated drug responses.
-Overcoming these limitations requires methods that explicitly incorporate nonconvex dynamics and robust initialization strategies to help the perturbation model escape local optima and converge to a solution, lineage, or cell fate.
+Overcoming these limitations requires methods that explicitly incorporate nonconvex dynamics and robust initialization strategies to help the perturbation model escape local optima and converge to a good lineage, or cell fate.
+In addition, most of the existing work relied solely on either experimental perturbation data or in silico perturbation data without combining the two to create a digital twin model.